i2p/i2p.www/i2p2www/spec/common-structures.rst

 Contents
 ````````

-Contains the Destination_, two timestamps, and an optional OfflineSignature_.
+Contains an expiration, a sigtype and transient SigningPublicKey_, and a Signature_.

 .. raw:: html